k1lgor/hugo-portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Linux and Shell scripting
-  - Python, Golang, Rust
+  - Python, Golang
-  - Django
+  - Back-end with Django, Flask
-  - Docker
+  - Docker, k8s
   - GitHub Actions

 # Education to show in About widget